yiwaki/sudoku_rust/README.md

 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```

-## Install Python, pytest and venv to configure virtual environment
+## Install Python and venv to configure virtual environment

 Install Python and venv according to your environment, and run the following command to configure your virtual environment of python to your venv directory.